UnaviaMedia/php_api/README.md

 # PHP API Example
 Simple example of a PHP API

+> **NOTE:** This project represents my first forays into semi-advanced web development topics.
+While I may shudder when reflecting on using PHP, now preferring Node or Python Django, it still holds a place in my development history (_albeit thankfully in the past_).

 **NOTE:** As of now this project has fulfilled its goal of helping me better understand API development and REST architecture.
 I have moved on to improving my Javascript knowledge and learning related technologies (Node, MongoDB, React, etc).
 I may come back to this to implement authentication in PHP if time permits, but for now I am considering the project complete-ish.

 ## Description